cchitsiang/awesome-stars/topics.md

 - [cheeaun/hackerweb](https://github.com/cheeaun/hackerweb) - A simply readable Hacker News web app
 - [MicrosoftDX/Vorlonjs](https://github.com/MicrosoftDX/Vorlonjs) - A new, open source, extensible, platform-agnostic tool for remotely debugging and testing your JavaScript.
 Powered by node.js and socket.io
 - [aluxian/Messenger-for-Desktop](https://github.com/aluxian/Messenger-for-Desktop) - This is not an official Facebook product, and is not affiliated with, or sponsored or endorsed by, Facebook.
-- [clappr/clappr](https://github.com/clappr/clappr) - :clapper: An extensible media player for the web.
+- [clappr/clappr](https://github.com/clappr/clappr) - An extensible, plugin-oriented, HTML5-first media player for the web
 - [bevacqua/dragula](https://github.com/bevacqua/dragula) - :ok_hand: Drag and drop so simple it hurts
 - [dareid/chakram](https://github.com/dareid/chakram) - REST API test framework.
 BDD and exploits promises
 - [Azure/azure-sdk-for-node](https://github.com/Azure/azure-sdk-for-node) - Azure SDK for Node.js - Documentation